bhauman/rebel-readline/rebel-readline-nrepl/README.md

 `rebel-readline-nrepl` supports specific configuration options:

-- `:port` - Required port number for the nREPL server.
+- `:port` - Port number for the nREPL server.
+Required unless the current directory has a `.nrepl-port` file or `:port-file` is supplied.
+- `:port-file` - Optional path to a file containing the nREPL server port.
+  Defaults to `.nrepl-port` in the current directory.
 - `:host` - Optional; defaults to `localhost`.
 - `:tls-key-file` - Path to the TLS key file.
 - `:background-print` - Boolean indicating whether to allow background threads to continue printing.